Are You Paying Off Your Cards Each Month?

 A rewards credit card is a good choice only if you are already sticking to your budget and truly paying your balance off in full each month.

-Why Do Banks Offer Credit Cards?
+Why Do Banks Offer Rewards On Credit Cards?

 Reward credit cards are used to encourage people to put money on their credit cards in order to earn the rewards.
 But remember that when people spend with credit they tend to overspend – and reward credit cards are one of the best ways that credit card companies have to encourage people to keep spending money on their credit cards.